 Hebgen Lake to West Yellowstone (31 miles) - Continue on Highway 287 to Highway 191 junction.
 Head south until you reach West Yellowstone, a bustling little town and one of the main entrances to Yellowstone National Park.

 West Yellowstone to Big Sky (48 miles) - Travel north on Highway 191 until you reach Big Sky.
-From here, take Highway 64 to Big Sky Resort, one of Montana's premiere ski destinations.
+From here, take Highway 64 to Big Sky Resort, one of Montana's premier ski destinations.